data-integrations/wrangler/README.md

 [![codecov](https://codecov.io/gh/hydrator/wrangler-transform/branch/develop/graph/badge.svg)](https://codecov.io/gh/hydrator/wrangler-transform)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A pipeline plugin or a service for performing data transformation using a set of instructions.
-The instruction are generated either through an interactive user interface or manual entered into the plugin.
-Each record or an event is passed through a series of instructions to either to transformed or filtered.
+Collection of libraries, pipeline plugin and CDAP service for performing data cleansing, transformation and filtering using a set of instructions.
+Instructions to manipulate data are either generated using an interative visual tool or could be manually entered.

 ## Concepts

+This implementation of wrangler defines the following concepts.
+Please familiarize yourself with these concepts.

+### Record

+A Record is a collection of field names and field values.

 ### Directive

+A Directive is a single data manipulation instruction specified to either transform, filter or pivot a single record into one or more records.
+A directive operates on a record at a time to generate one or more transformed records.
+A directive can produce one or more Steps.

-### Record
+### Step

+A Step is a data transformation function operating on a Record.
+A step can generate zero or more Records from the application of a function.

 ### Pipeline

-## Directives
-Wrangler plugin supports an easy way to specify data transformation using directives.
-Directives are instructions that tell plugin how to transform the incoming record.
-All of the directives are transformational and they operate on the input row to generate a new row.
-The directives are applied on the input record in the order they are specified.
+A Pipeline is a collection of Steps to be applied on a Record.
+Record(s) outputed from each Step is passed to the next Step in the pipeline.

 ## Types of Directives
 Following are different types of directives that are supported by the Wrangler plugin.